that0n3guy/smartos-zone-teamcity-agent/README.md.txt

 rm create_site_simple.sh
 ```

 The `path/to/web/root` is where you want the nginx virtual host file to point at.
-This will setup the nginx virtual host file.
+This will setup the nginx virtual host file and set the permissions withing the web root.

 ### Fix java's ssl issue
 This is swiped from: https://www.ailis.de/~k/uploads/scripts/import-startssl